Hungary–Soviet Union relations: World War II

+At the beginning of the plans for Operation Barbarossa.
+Hungary was not expected to join the Wehrmacht in its struggle against Bolshevism.
+However, soon afterwards Horthy would become entangled in an alliance with Nazi Germany and Hungary would participate in the invasion.
+However, all Hungary′s territorial demands were against Yugoslavia rather than the Soviet Union, while it has been argued that Horthy was the first Axis leader to recognise that the Soviet Union was not going to collapse under the Axis invasion.
+For a time Stalin considered Hungary no longer involved in the war against his regime, but Horthy was always under the impression the Third Reich needed more troops which he offered in the winter.
+However, a new cabinet in 1942 was much less enthusiastic about fighting the war. but Horthy was always under the impression the Third Reich needed more troops which he offered in the winter.

 By 1943–1944, the tide of World War II had turned.
 The Red Army regained the pre-war Soviet territory, and advanced westward from its borders to defeat Nazi Germany and its allies, including Hungary.
 Officially, Soviet military operations in Hungary ended on 4 April 1945, when the last German troops were expelled, although Soviet troops (and political advisers) remained within the country.
 In the secret percentages agreement signed by British Prime Minister Winston Churchill and Soviet First Secretary Joseph Stalin at the Fourth Moscow Conference dividing Eastern Europe into British and Soviet spheres of interest, the Soviet Union was granted 80 percent of influence in Hungary.

 Forced labor of Hungarians in the Soviet Union

 During the period of Soviet occupation of Hungary in World War II (1944–45) under a system known in Hungary as malenki robot (Russian for "little work") it is estimated that up to 600,000 Hungarians (of which up to 200,000 were civilians) were captured by the occupying Soviets and deported to labour camps in the Soviet Union – of those deported, up to 200,000 perished.
 The first deported Hungarians started to return to Hungary in June 1946, with the last returning in the years 1953-1955, after Stalin's death.
 The Soviet policy of deportations for forced labor extended to other occupied nations, however no other Soviet occupied nation was hit as hard as Hungary – for comparison, it is estimated that 155,000 to 218,000 Germans were deported from mainland Germany.